Divinegrace05/Sephora-Beauty-Product-Recommender-System-for-Melanin-Rich-Skin/README.md

 ## CHALLENGES
 Throughout the project, some notable challenges included:
-- **Data Limitations**: The dataset was limited in brand and product diversity, which restricted the range of recommendations.
+- **Data Limitations**: The dataset was limited in brand, categories and product diversity, which restricted the range of recommendations.
 - **Model Optimization**: Balancing the hybrid model’s performance was challenging, as both content-based and collaborative methods required fine-tuning to avoid biases.
 - **Sentiment Analysis Accuracy**: Ensuring accurate sentiment analysis was critical for prioritizing products, but limitations in natural language processing led to occasional inaccuracies in sentiment scoring.